jguady/SplitCoffee/README.md

 Under the `.github/workflows` directory there is a file [build.yml] which simply uses setuptools build a `whl` file and a `tar.gz`

-It them uploads the artifact to github.
+It then uploads the artifact to github.